Short stem prosthesis: Benefits, challenges, and success factors

 The implantation of a short stem prosthesis is less invasive, resulting in a shorter operation time and less blood loss.
 This has several advantages for patients:

-• Shorter Operation Time: A shorter operation time reduces the risk of complications during surgery and results in less stress for the patient.
+• Shorter operation time: A shorter operation time reduces the risk of complications during the operation and leads to a lower burden for the patient.

-• Less blood loss: Less invasive interventions typically result in less blood loss, which can reduce the need for blood transfusions and contribute to faster recovery.
+• Reduced blood loss: Less invasive procedures usually lead to reduced blood loss, which can reduce the need for blood transfusions and contribute to a faster recovery.

-• Faster Mobilization: Patients can often be mobilized more quickly, which shortens the overall duration of hospital stay and accelerates the return to normal activities.
+• Faster mobilization: Patients can often be mobilized more quickly, which shortens the overall hospital stay and speeds up the return to normal activities.

 Faster rehabilitation